-Processing time is approximately 5 - 7 business days upon receipt of the application at Baruch College.
-During times with a high volume of requests, applications can take up to 10 business days to process.
+Processing time is approximately 7 - 10 business days upon receipt of the application at Baruch College.
 (Processing time at the host college is not within our control.)
 You will NOT be notified of the status of submitted ePermit requests by Baruch College, please check the status of your requests by logging into your account.

 Once an epermit is approved by Baruch College, a "PERM" code will be placed in student’s Baruch College enrollment records.
 This “PERM” place holder code represents the number of units intending to be completed at the host college(s) and to trigger tuition. æ(Note: Students do not have permission to drop this code from their schedule.)
 Afterwards, you have to wait for the Host College to process your ePermit at their end and give you an active term and enrollment appointment.æ Then, you can try to enroll into the HOST course using your CUNYfirst account (add course to Shopping Cart >> Checkout completely).
 Appointment and registration issues at the Host College should be follow-up with the Host College, not Baruch College.

 If you do not use an approved ePermit please cancel your ePermit application via CUNYFirst (desired term @ Baruch College), drop the Host Course before the first day of the term (if you were able to enroll), and notify our unit of it.
 Host courses dropped on or after the first day of the term will have tuition liability in accordance to the Host Colleges’ tuition refund/liability calendar/schedule.
 Please see ePermit FAQ on how to cancel an approved ePermit.